fxjkhr/alfred-workflows/random-port-generator/README.md

 `random-port-generator.alfredworkflow`

 Generates a valid port for web services, into your clipboard.
+Probably found the applescript somewhere online...